- OR, CA, NV, UT, AZ, CO, NM, and TX.

 - In 2017, Kelly KY held a 62nd anniversary festival for the 1955 UFO case on eclipse day.
 This totally blocked US-41 north of Hopkinsville.

-- advise merchants to stock up on food, water, and gasoline.
+- advise merchants to stock up on food, water, gasoline, and eclipse glasses.

 - If you can, fill up your gas tank BEFORE the eclipse.